Sompal Kami: International career

-In January 2018, he was named in Nepal's squad for the 2018 ICC World Cricket League Division Two tournament.
+He was in Nepal's squad for the 2018 ICC World Cricket League Division Two tournament.
 In the third match against UAE, he took 4/30 to restrict the opponent to 114 runs.

 In July 2018, he was named in Nepal's squad for their One Day International (ODI) series against the Netherlands.
 These were Nepal's first ODI matches since gaining ODI status during the 2018 Cricket World Cup Qualifier.
 He made his ODI debut for Nepal against the Netherlands on 1 August 2018.

 In August 2018, he was named in Nepal's squad for the 2018 Asia Cup Qualifier tournament.
 In October 2018, he was named in Nepal's squad in the Eastern sub-region group for the 2018–19 ICC World Twenty20 Asia Qualifier tournament.

 On 26 January 2019, in the second ODI against the United Arab Emirates, Sompal became the first bowler for Nepal to take a five-wicket haul in an ODI match.
 In June 2019, he was named in Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
 In November 2019, he was named in Nepal's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 Later the same month, he was also named in Nepal's squad for the cricket tournament at the 2019 South Asian Games.
 The Nepal team won the bronze medal after they beat the Maldives by five wickets in the third-place playoff match.
 In September 2020, he was one of eighteen cricketers to be awarded with a central contract by the Cricket Association of Nepal.

-Latest Sompal Kami Out Of From Nepali Cricket For 6 months because of some illegal activities against CAN(Cricket Association Nepal).
+On 26 March 2024, he took his first hat-trick in T20s against the Ireland Wolves.
+In May 2024, he was named in Nepal's squad for the 2024 ICC Men's T20 World Cup tournament.